Last updated: 21 March 2016

 If your problem relates to an infringement offence requiring you to pay an infringement fee, you could seek legal advice but it is not always necessary.
 If you don't have a lawyer, you could seek advice from your local .

 If you want access to official information talk to the building consent authority, territorial authority or agency concerned, in the first instance.
 If you can’t resolve it, consider escalating your concerns to a senior or executive manager at the council.

-If it’s still unresolved, consider contacting the .
+If it’s still unresolved, consider ing the .